 Sonography uses high-frequency sound waves (ultrasound) to provide crucial medical insights.
-ACC’s Sonography Program provides you with extensive classroom instruction, hands-on practice in an ultrasound scanning lab, and work-based experience through clinical rotations in area healthcare facilities.
+ACC’s Sonography Program specialties provides you with extensive classroom instruction, hands-on skills education in an ultrasound scanning lab, and work-based experience through clinical rotations in area healthcare facilities.

 Click each title to learn more about important career information such as employment rates, and average salary in our region.